Post-installation tasks

 6. Click the Actions menu, and select Delete secret.

-Note: Following deleting the secret, you will be navigated back to the Secrets page.
-Your deleted secret will have been regenerated with a new value, which will be used for your certificate in your chosen certificate manager.
+Note: Following deleting the secret, you are returned to the Secrets page.
+Your deleted secret is regenerated with a new value, which is used for your certificate in your chosen certificate manager.

 Using the CLI

-You can renew a certificate by deleting the existing secret in the CLI.
-You can do this by using the kubectl command as follows:
+You can renew a certificate by deleting the existing secret in the CLI with the kubectl command as follows:

 1. Log in to your Kubernetes cluster as a cluster administrator by setting your kubectl context.

-2. Ensure you are in the namespace where your Event Manager instance is installed:
+2. Ensure that you are in the namespace where your Event Manager instance is installed:

 kubectl config set-context --current --namespace=<namespace>